How to Monitor a Traefik Reverse Proxy with Prometheus

 Setup the Traefik Grafana Dashboard

 We covered a lot of ground.
-The next steps will start to show how this is all comes together inside Grafana.
+The following steps will start to show how this all comes together inside Grafana.
 In the previous section, you configured Grafana and Prometheus as a Data Source.

 Grafana Dashboard for Traefik Metrics

-Great, now you should see the Traefik dashboard inside Grafana.
-Have a look around and don't forget to write a comment if you have a question.
+Great!
+Now you should see the Traefik dashboard inside Grafana.
+Have a look around, and don't forget to ping me if you have any questions.

 Grafana Dashboard Traefik Metrics